luismaia/redmine_email_fetcher/README.md

 + **Method for unknown users** - How to handle emails from an unknown user where ACTION can be one of the following values:
   - **accept** - the sender is considered as an anonymous user and the email is accepted (default).
+                 If you choose this option you must activate the Custom field `owner-email`, where the sender email address will be stored.
+Without this field activated, the email fetch will fail, since this information is indispensable to later send information back to the sender (the [Redmine Helpdesk plugin](https://github.com/jfqd/redmine_helpdesk) may be a nice addition).
   - **ignore** - The email is ignored.
   - **create** - A user account is created for the sender (username/password are sent back to the user) and the email is accepted.